tillahoffmann/sphinxcontrib-shtest/README.rst

 Installation
 ------------

-Run :code:`pip install sphinxcontrib-shtest` to install the package and add :code:`"sphinxcontrib-shtest"` to your :code:`extensions` list in :code:`conf.py` (see `here <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-extensions>`__ for details).
+Run :code:`pip install sphinxcontrib-shtest` to install the package and add :code:`"sphinxcontrib.shtest"` to your :code:`extensions` list in :code:`conf.py` (see `here <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-extensions>`__ for details).
 Then execute :code:`sphinx-build -b shtest /path/to/source/directory /path/to/output/directory`.